Kat Von D Sparks Outrage By Saying She Refuses To Vaccinate Her Baby

 While many fans applauded her commitment to her health and her baby’s health, they drew the line at her anti-vax stance.

-“That is not a “my kid, my choice” thing; you are actively putting other people at risk when you don’t vaccinate your child,” wrote one fan on her Instagram.
+“That is not a ‘my kid, my choice’ thing; you are actively putting other people at risk when you don’t vaccinate your child,” wrote one fan on her Instagram.

 While Kat Von D is not the first person to refuse to vaccinate her child, the CDC is warning that the “anti-vax” movement is actively threatening the health of the next generation of children.